mwahyur46/benthic_habitat_classification/README.md

    - Extract pixel values and labels from sample data to create datasets for training and testing the model.

 2. **Build a Machine Learning Model**
-   - Train a model to classify benthic habitat classes based on the training dataset.
+   - Build a model to classify benthic habitat classes based on the training dataset using the Extreme Gradient Boosting (XGBoost) algorithm.

 3. **Apply the Model to Satellite Imagery**
    - Use the trained model to predict benthic habitat classes across the entire satellite image.